osohq/oso/docs/using/examples/rbac.rst

    :language: polar
    :lines: 33-39

+Inline queries run when the file is loaded, and check that the query after the ``?=`` succeeds.

 We have a working RBAC system, but at this point it's not quite as flexible as we'd like.
 For example, Deirdre is in the Accounting department, but she's *also* an employee and should be able to submit her own expenses.
 We could